-- has high ambitions for all pupils and expects them to participate and achieve in every aspect of school - is committed to identifying and then removing barriers to disabled pupils in all aspects of school life - values the individual and the contribution they make to all aspects of school life; - will strive to ensure that its disabled pupils have access to all areas of the curriculum and teaching resources so as to develop fully in their education - acknowledges a commitment to embrace the key requirements set out in the National Curriculum Framework - will continue to focus on removing barriers in every area of the life of the school - is committed to embracing equal opportunities for all members of the school
+- Has high ambitions for its disabled pupils and expects them to participate and achieve in every aspect of school life. - Is committed to identifying and then removing barriers to disabled students in all aspects of school life. - Values the individual and the contribution they make to all aspects of school life. - Will strive to ensure that its disabled pupils have access to all areas of the curriculum and teaching resources so as to develop fully in their education. - Acknowledges a commitment to embrace the key requirements set out in the National Curriculum Inclusion Statement. - Will continue to focus on removing barriers in every area of the life of the school. - Is committed to embracing equal opportunities for all members of the school community.